AsahiLinux/docs/Glossary.md

 * **iBoot**: Apple's bootloader.
 Can refer to the specific second-stage loader on the OS Preboot partition, or to the LLB, iBSS or iBEC.
 * **iBSS**: iBoot Single Stage.
 Replacement for the first-stage iBoot (LLB), loaded in the DFU boot flow when the NOR is corrupted.
 * **iBEC**: iBoot Epoch Change.
 Replacement for the second-stage iBoot, loaded in the DFU boot flow.
+* **IPI**: Inter-processor interupt.
+An interrupt used by one processor to interrupt another.
 * **iSC**: iBoot System Container.
 A disk partition (usually first on the internal SSD) containing the system wide boot data.
 (See [[SW:Storage]])

 ### J